Owen3H/twittxr/README.md

 ```

 > **Note**
-> Browser support is untested, but *should* work from v0.4.2
+> Browser support is untested, but a UMD build is provided in v0.5.1

 ## Usage
 ### Get tweet by ID